appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/openid-connect-oidc/auth0.md

       | **User Info URL**      |  OAuth User Info URL         |
       | **JWK Set URL**           | JSON Web Key Set             |

-3. In the **Scopes** box, specify the scopes to be used by the application during authentication to authorize access to a user's details.
+3. In the **Scope** box, specify the scopes to be used by the application during authentication to authorize access to a user's details.
 By default, there are three scopes - `openid`, `email`, and `profile`.
 Appsmith needs `openid` and `email` as mandatory scopes.
 For more information on scopes, see [OpenID Connect Scopes](https://auth0.com/docs/get-started/apis/scopes/openid-connect-scopes).

-4. In the **Username Attributes** box, specify the name of the claim which represents the email of the user.
+4. In the **Username Attribute** box, specify the name of the claim which represents the email of the user.
 The default value is `email`.

 Once you have added the details, click the **SAVE & RESTART** button to save the configuration and restart the instance.